What exactly is a gentleman? And how does a regular guy become a gentleman, exactly?

 So, while the definition of a gentleman began as a way to distinguish among social classes, in modern day, it is more associated with the mannerisms, behaviors, and general way one of that status would (or should) comport himself.

-To be honest, I find the commonly-used visual of the modern-day gent a little contrived, a little corny.
+To be honest, I find the commonly-used visual of the modern-day gentleman a little contrived, a little corny.

-If you think being a gent is about how your suit fits, you’re missing the point.
+If you think being a gent is about how your suit fits or how you take your scotch, you’re missing the point.
 It’s about much more than that.

 Being a gent isn’t exclusively about the clothing you wear.
 It isn’t just about the watch on your wrist, the scotch in your glass, the label on your cigar, or the hotness level of the woman on your arm.